-Watch and listen on line until we can all visit theatres, concert halls and cinemas again
+Watch and listen on line until we can all visit theatres and concert halls again

-Donmar Shakespeare Trilogy, all female productions of Julius Caesar (2012) and Henry IV (2014) [The Tempest (2016) to follow] all starring Harriet Walter (left), Marquee TV (free for one month)
+Donmar Shakespeare Trilogy, all female productions of Julius Caesar (2012), Henry IV (2014) and The Tempest (2016) all starring Harriet Walter, subscriptions on various platforms.

 Macbeth, Rupert Goold 2007 production with Patrick Stewart and Kate Fleetwood, Amazon Prime.

 Metropolitan Opera, on line screenings daily from 7pm Eastern Standard Time, Renée Fleming Week, 2010 production of Rossini’s Armida, with Renée Fleming, Lawrence Brownlee, Barry Banks, John Osborn and Kobie van Rensburg, until 11pm in UK.

 Monteverdi Choir and Orchestra, Beethoven’s 9th Symphony from Feb 2020, with introduction by John Eliot Gardiner: Handel’s Semele, highlights of May 2019 performance at Alexandra Palace: Bach Cantata of the Day: Monteverdi and his Constellation, podcasts by JEG. on www.monteverdi.co.uk and Monteverdi YouTube channel.

 NT at Home, National Theatre live streaming service – all the plays that you have been able to see in arts centres and cinemas in a new home streaming.
 Selected productions from National Theatre, Old Vic, Donmar, Almeida, West End theatres, as well as plays from NT archive, single play or subscription, www.nationaltheatre.org.uk/ntathome